 Alice C. Linsley

-The best way to appreciate the biblical narrative is to honor the story as a meaningful whole while investigating the smaller supportive details.
+The best way to appreciate the Biblical narrative is to honor the story as a meaningful whole while investigating the smaller anthropologically significant details.

 Cutting the whole into pieces leads to skepticism about the text because the pieces no longer possess a natural arrangement.
 We are unable then to see the relationship of the pieces.
 This is like trying to make sense of a person's dream while insisting that parts of the dream belong to someone else.
 Biblical narratives have a complexity similar to dreams.
 They have their own logic involving symbol and structure.
 Many of the same cognitive approaches used in interpreting dreams can be used to interpret biblical narratives.
 Attention must be given to symbolic details in the dream, but the greater narrative always must be kept in sight and kept intact.